 The Government’s investment includes facilities for testing, training, treatment and recovery areas for high performance athletes at the National Training Centre in Auckland.
 This is the base for High Performance Sport New Zealand staff in Auckland and includes a high performance strength and conditioning gym, recovery areas, a high performance sports science centre, as well as support service and administration areas.

 The Government has also invested in regional high performance centres in Wellington, Christchurch and Dunedin.
 The new $3.5m purpose-built high performance centre in Christchurch, the Apollo Projects Centre, was officially opened on 30 March 2013.
-The Government is investing $7 million for the high performance components of the National Cycling Centre of Excellence in Cambridge, which will cover all Olympic bike disciplines, and will feature a world-class covered velodrome.
+The Government provided a cornerstone investment to develop a national cycling centre of excellence in Cambridge, the Avantidrome, which is for all Olympic bike disciplines, and features a world-class covered velodrome.

 The Government has also invested in the high performance centre for rowing at Lake Karapiro and is committed to investing in a national ocean water sports centre in Auckland.